Skip to main content

 The bottom line

 Both Victoza (liraglutide) and Mounjaro (tirzepatide) are injectable Type 2 diabetes medications.
 But they have a number of differences.
 Victoza is a once-daily injection, while Mounjaro is a once-weekly injection.
-Victoza is FDA approved for people ages 10 years and older and has proven cardiovascular benefits.
-But Mounjaro may provide greater A1C and body weight reduction.
+Victoza is FDA approved for people ages 10 and older and has proven cardiovascular benefits.
+But Mounjaro may provide greater blood sugar (glucose) and body weight reduction.
+However, Mounjaro is only approved for adults.
 Your prescriber can help you decide whether Victoza or Mounjaro may be right for you.

 why trust our exports reliability shield